tetigi/gnome-chompski/README.md

 - `!undo` -> Forget the last message and reply (useful if you want to retry a sentence).
 - `!help` -> Print a helpful help message.

+## (Optional) Authentication

+If you would like to host Gnome Chompski on behalf of others, Gnome Chompski creates user-sessions for each user on startup.
+These are (currently) temporary, so are thrown away on restart.

+### Auth Strategies

+If you start up Gnome Chompski with no arguments, he will start in `NO_AUTH` mode - that is, anyone who connects to him will begin a new session!

+Alternatively, you can provide Gnome Chompski with a `tokens-file` at startup (a file containing a new-line delimited list of tokens you'd like to support) - he will then load these into a local database, and require that new users join by providing one of these tokens.
+Once a user is authenticated once, they will no longer be prompted (unless you delete the database).

+You can add new tokens to this file whenever you want and they will be added to the database.
+Removing tokens from the file will _not_ remove them from the database.

 ## Next Steps

 - Get Gnome Chompski set up as a general chat-bot